Mr. Bug Goes to Town: Release and legacy

-The film was acquired in the 1950s by National Telefilm Associates (which became Republic) and enjoyed a renewed popularity as a staple on local "movie classics" shows such as Family Classics on Chicago's WGN.
+The film was acquired in October 1956 by National Telefilm Associates (which became Republic) as part of several features which NTA purchased from Leo McCarey after he acquired the film from Paramount earlier..
+The film enjoyed a renewed popularity as a staple on local "movie classics" shows such as Family Classics on Chicago's WGN.
 The film (as Hoppity Goes to Town) was officially released by Republic Pictures on VHS and LaserDisc in May 1989.
+In 1999, Paramount Pictures' parent company, Viacom, purchased Republic, which subsequently became a subsidiary of Paramount Pictures.
+As such, Mr. Bug Goes to Town is one of the few 1929–49 Paramount sound features to remain under Paramount's ownership; most of the 1929–49 sound library is currently owned by NBCUniversal through EMKA, Ltd.

 In Japan, the film was released on December 19, 2009, as part of Studio Ghibli's Ghibli Museum Library.
 A DVD was released in April 2010 by Walt Disney Studios Home Entertainment in Japan, and it has been reported to be a restoration using NTA re-release elements.
 Recently, Mr. Bug, along with many other Fleischer-produced cartoons (including the Fleischers' previous film, Gulliver's Travels), was restored from the original three-strip negatives by the UCLA Film and Television Archive, and a few art-house theaters have recently screened the restoration (which features the original titles).

-Turner Classic Movies channel debuted the film on October 21, 2012, transferred from an original 35mm Technicolor release print owned by the Museum of Modern Art Department of Film, for the first time on television in a special hosted by Robert Osborne and Jerry Beck dedicated to rare animated films, including Gulliver's Travels, Lotte Reiniger's The Adventures of Prince Achmed, the UPA cartoons, and the silent cartoons of 1907 to 1932 of the New York studios.
+The film debuted on the Turner Classic Movies channel on October 21, 2012, transferred from an original 35mm Technicolor release print owned by the Museum of Modern Art Department of Film, for the first time on television in a special hosted by Robert Osborne and Jerry Beck dedicated to rare animated films, including Gulliver's Travels, Lotte Reiniger's The Adventures of Prince Achmed, the UPA cartoons, and the silent cartoons of 1907 to 1932 of the New York studios.
 The film appeared again on the channel in June 2015.

-In 2023, Kino Lorber announced they would release the film on Blu-ray under license from Paramount Pictures, who did a 4K restoration of the feature, which was slated for early 2024 but was delayed.
-However, Kino Lorber spokesperson Frank Tarzi stated that the Blu-Ray release of Mr. Bug was cancelled due to the transfer Paramount made containing massive amounts of Digital Noise Reduction, and not meeting Kino Lorber's standards.
+In 2023, Kino Lorber announced they would release the film on Blu-ray under license from Paramount Pictures, who did a 4K restoration of the feature, which was slated for early 2024 but was delayed and eventually cancelled.
+Kino Lorber spokesperson Frank Tarzi stated that the Blu-Ray release of Mr. Bug was cancelled due to the transfer Paramount made containing massive amounts of Digital Noise Reduction, and not meeting Kino Lorber's standards.
+Paramount would later release the film for digital download following this.